 You can also use this product as a cleaner for your houseplants.

-To clean your houseplants, mix a teaspoon of baking soda with pure water.
-Use the baking soda water to gently wipe down plant leaves.
+Mix a teaspoon of baking soda with pure water to clean your houseplants.
+Use the baking soda water to wipe down the plant leaves.

-This will remove any dust, allowing your plants to absorb more sunlight.
+This solution will remove dust, allowing plants to absorb more sunlight.

 3. Test Soil pH

-As cheap as it is, you can use baking soda as a soil tester.
+As cheap as it is, you can use baking soda as a soil test.

-All you need to do is add some soil to half a cup of water, and then add half a cup of baking soda.
+All you need to do is add some soil to half a cup of water and half a cup of baking soda.
 If it fizzes, the soil is acidic, with a pH lower than 7.
 If there’s no reaction, the soil is likely neutral.

 To test the soil for alkalinity, use vinegar.